wely/DevCamp/HOL/dotnet/azuread-office365/README.md

 * The source for the starter app is located in the [start](start) folder.
 * The finished project is located in the [end](end) folder.
-* Deployed the starter ARM Template
+* Deployed the starter ARM Template [HOL 1](../developer-environment)
-* Completion of the first modern-apps lab
+* Completion of the first [modern-cloud-apps lab](../modern-cloud-apps)

-> Note: If you did not complete the modern-app lab, the starter project is cumulative and contains the completed modern-app lab.
+> Note: If you did not complete the previous labs, the project in the start folder is cumulative.

 ## Exercises